OlaviSau/webtorrent-docs/README.md

 You can find some descriptions for feross's webtorrent project,but you should be careful as to use this repo as a definite source of documentation for his project.

 #### On resources
 I use ferosses own documentation that you can find in his code and [readme](https://github.com/feross/webtorrent/blob/master/README.md)(it's good).
+Rest is just written by reading the code.

 #### On why
 It's more for me to understand his project indepth.